dmd-program/dmd-300-sp17/project-1.md

 # Project 1 : Design for Intervention

-In this project, you will work in small team to design a product, service, design intervention or a detailed intervention proposal.
+In this project, you will work in small team to design a product, service, or social design intervention.
 Your team will build your own project sprint structure by selecting sprint elements and setting them to a timeline.
-After the design sprint period is over, you will evaluate how it went, and you will assess your own process.
+After the design sprint period is over, you will evaluate how it went.

-## Preoject overview:
+## Project overview:

-- **Week 1-2:** Meet and greet with team using collaboration tools.
+### Week 1: Team meet and greet

 1. Agenda items for the meeting
-    - Find team meeting/discussion tools: Canvas, slack, zoom
-    - Agree upon documentation tools: Google docs, ms work, dropbox, ms office, etc.
+  - Introductions
+  - Decide on team collaboration tools.
+A more comprehensive list is located on the [collaboration tools page](/collaboration-tools.md).
-    - Identify consistent meeting times
+  - Identify meeting times
-    - Choose topics and digital media that are of interest to the group
+  - Discuss types of digital media that are of interest to the group
 2. Identify design challenges or topics.
-It may be beneficial to bring some to this meeting, or to convene a second meeting to identify team interests.
+It may be beneficial to bring some ideas to the initial meeting, or to convene a second meeting later.

-### Week 3: Identify a sprint timeline
+### Week 3: Develop a design sprint

 1. **Create a sprint timeline.** Choose design and research methods and put them to a timeline.
 Describe what occurs in each session.
 For instance, if using DesignKit or Google Venture methods, name the method explicitly:
    - Research
    - Ideation or concept development
    - Production or iteration
    - Analysis and feedback
-2. **Set roles.** Members may have multiple roles.
+2. **Set roles and responsibilities.** Members may have multiple roles.
+See team roles page for a list of roles.

+### Week 3: Develop a design sprint

-3. **Project Document**.
+1. **Project Document**.
    - Requirements
      1. Cover/title page:
        - project title